In this guide, we’ll share the blueprint for a great architect CV that highlights your skills and achievements. We’ll also... Read more...

 What you can offer – this is where you can talk about specific skills, knowledge and experience that fit the job you’re applying for.
-What have you achieved so far?
-What makes you an unusual or attractive candidate?
+What have you achieved so far and what makes you an unusual or attractive candidate?

 Your career aim – finish with a line or two about the next steps you’re looking to take.
 What sort of role, organisation or challenges would be right for you?

 Stick to the principle of ‘show, don’t tell’.
 Instead of blandly listing your qualities, include specific skills and experience which demonstrate that you possess those qualities.